 American Express has lots of great products, and personally I love using cards that earn Amex Membership Rewards points.
 The portfolio of cards earning cash back are a bit more limited, especially when it comes to personal cards.
-In this post I wanted to look at one of the best options for those looking to earn cash back, as the card is offering a new deal for those who apply.

-6 Reasons to get the Blue Cash Everyday
+6 reasons to get the Blue Cash Everyday

 In this post, I wanted to take a look at the Blue Cash Everyday® Card from American Express, and share six reasons you may want to consider this card.
 In no particular order: